Harry Styles: 2010–2015: The X Factor and One Direction

-Not wanting to "exhaust" the fan base, upon Styles' suggestion, the band went on an indefinite hiatus in 2016, after completing promotional activities related to Made in the A.M.
+Not wanting to "exhaust" the fan base, upon Styles's suggestion, One Direction went on an indefinite hiatus in 2016, after completing promotional activities related to Made in the A.M.
 Since their debut, One Direction have sold 70 million records worldwide, including 7.6 million albums and 26 million singles in the US, becoming one of the best-selling boy bands of all time.
 The group amassed numerous accolades, including seven Brit Awards, seven American Music Awards, six Billboard Music Awards, and four MTV Video Music Awards.
 While Styles has been generally positive about his time in One Direction, he has revealed that the hyper-visibility he experienced while being in the band was not always easy to deal with.
 Styles attributed his avoidance of social media to past pressure that he should be constantly accessible online.
 He has spoken about being scared of saying the wrong things in interviews and of fear that not answering questions such as the number of people he slept with would cause journalists to leave the interview annoyed with him.
-His contracts with One Direction contained "cleanliness clauses" which stated that they would be "null and void" if he did not obey them[...].
+His contracts with One Direction contained "cleanliness clauses" which stated that the group would be "null and void" if he did not obey them.
 He expressed that he "burst into tears" when he signed a solo contract without these clauses because he felt "free."

 2016–2018: Harry Styles and Dunkirk

 As a solo artist, Styles joined Jeffrey Azoff's Full Stop Management and talent agency CAA, signing a recording contract with Columbia Records in the first half of 2016.
 Around this time, he also launched his own record label, Erskine Records.
-Recording for Styles's debut album occurred throughout 2016 in Los Angeles, London and Port Antonio, Jamaica, where Styles and his collaborators had a two-month writing retreat in the autumn.
+Recording for Styles's debut album occurred throughout 2016 in Los Angeles, London and Port Antonio, Jamaica, where Styles and his collaborators spent a two-month writing retreat in the autumn.
 In March 2017, he announced that his first solo single, "Sign of the Times", would be released on 7 April.
-The song peaked at number one on the UK Singles Chart and number four on the Billboard Hot 100.
+The song peaked at number one on the UK Singles Chart and number four on the US Billboard Hot 100.
 A glam rock-influenced soft rock power ballad, it drew comparisons to the work of David Bowie.
 Rolling Stone ranked "Sign of the Times" as the best song of 2017.
 Its music video featured Styles flying and walking on water and won the Brit Award for British Video of the Year.
 In April, Styles was a musical guest on Saturday Night Live in the US and made his debut televised solo performance in the UK on The Graham Norton Show.